Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

 response = model.generate_content(input_message)
 ```

-Remember that the chat completions endpoint returns a completion object.
+Remember that the text completions endpoint returns a nested object.
 Let's pause here and recall what that object looks like.
 Using the example request data we shared to create the character Misty, we received the following response:

 ```JSON
 {